eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ---

-At the end your code should look like this.
+At the end our code should look like this.

 ```c
 /* previous code till listen() */